0xADE1A1DE/AssemblyLine/tools/README.md

 ### Print assembled machine code to stdout

-1. `$ asmline -p path/to/file.asm` to write the generated machine code from `file.asm` to stdout
+1. `$ asmline -p path/to/file.asm` to write the generated machine code from `path/to/file.asm` to stdout
     ```
     -p --print
             The corresponding machine code will be printed to stdout in hex form.